yeasy/lazyctrl/README.md

 ## Code Organization

 ### CCM
 CCM directory includes the related code of a CCM module.
-CCM designs the SDN controller platform (floodlight-lc) based on [floodlight](http://www.projectfloodlight.org/floodlight) project.
-Our app runs over floodlight-lc to handle cross-group traffic request.
-Daemons are responsible to maintain the grouping in the networks, and also keep the communication between CCM and DCMs.
+CCM designs the SDN controller platform (floodlight-lc) based on the [floodlight](http://www.projectfloodlight.org/floodlight) project. floodlight-lc supports an enhanced version of [OpenFlow 1.0](http://archive.openflow.org/documents/openflow-spec-v1.0.0.pdf) protocol (We add code to support packetRemote action, which will encapsulate packet and send to remote end.).
+Besides, our app runs over floodlight-lc to handle cross-group traffic request.

+Some daemons are responsible to maintain the grouping in the networks, and also keep the communication between CCM and DCMs.

 ### DCM
 DCM includes two parts: openvswitch-lc and agent daemon.
 The openvswitch-lc is designed based on the [OpenvSwitch](http://openvswitch.org) project.
+First, openvswitch-lc also supports the packetRemote action from the controller.
+Besides, the ovsd module in openvswitch-lc will collect and maintain an table for the belonging group through multicast message exchange, while the datapath kernel module are also modified to provides corresponding forwarding functions.

-Specific agent daemon is run at DCM to report its state.
+Specific agent daemon is run at every DCM to report its state (e.g., cpu utilization).
 Also, some DCM is designated as a DDCM for every group.

 ###Others
 A test platform to check the functions of grouping algorithm, large-scale performance, etc.